 “It all comes down to preference: what you are looking for and what you are used to.
-Overall, cycle bikes (or spin bikes) are built stronger with smoother, better pedaling technique for cardiovascular fitness.
+Overall, cycle bikes (or indoor bikes) are built stronger with smoother, better pedaling technique for cardiovascular fitness.

 They have more adjustments for a safer ride, and you can customize the aft/fore and height for both your handlebar and seat.